shiv50084/AESCrypt/Linux/README.md

 # AES Crypt (Linux source code)

 The Linux source code in the git respository is intended for use with "The Autotools".
+This includes the following packages: autoconf; automake; and, libtool.
+Install these from your distro packages.

 Before you can build the software, you need to run the following command:

 ```